Jaacky/sorcery-wiki/Brute-force-protection.md

 user.consecutive_login_retries_amount_limit = 50
 user.login_lock_time_period = (60 * 5) # in seconds

+user.unlock_token_mailer_disabled = true # I want to have full control over when and how emails are sent

 # You'll also need to specify a mailer, a mailer action and a view so that password unlock instructions are sent.
 user.unlock_token_mailer = UserMailer